Lou Thesz: Notes

-1 Records are unclear as to where Thesz first won the NWA World Heavyweight Championship and which promotion he was wrestling in when he won it.
-The National Wrestling Alliance regarded Thesz as a record-setting six time champion and considered Harley Race to have broken this record when he won a seventh reign in 1983.
+1 Thesz's first NWA World Heavyweight Championship reign began when he was awarded the championship by the NWA board of directors, rather than him winning the championship in a National Wrestling Alliance-affiliated promotion.
+The National Wrestling Alliance regarded Thesz as a record-setting, six-time champion, recognizing his three additional reigns from the National Wrestling Association, and considered Harley Race to have broken this record when he won a seventh reign in 1983.

-2 The World Heavyweight Championship of the National Wrestling Association existed from 1929 through 1949, when it was unified with the one used by the National Wrestling Alliance.
+2 The World Heavyweight Championship of the National Wrestling Association existed from 1929 through 1949, until it was unified with the world championship used by the National Wrestling Alliance.

-3 Thesz's reigns with the title occurred prior to the NWA assuming control of it.
+3 While the title is best known as the NWA Texas Heavyweight Championship, Thesz's reigns with the title occurred prior to the NWA assuming control of it.
 In fact, he won the title before the NWA was created.

-4 Thesz's also has two reigns with the title before the formation of the NWA and the title being renamed the NWA World Heavyweight Championship.
+4 Thesz's two reigns with the title occurred prior to its unification with the NWA World Heavyweight Championship.